WerWolv/Documentation/pattern_language/README.md

 AnimationBank animationBank @ 0x0;
 ```

-With the offsets and entry array in place, we can now define the actual contents of an AnimationEntry:
+With the offsets and entry in place, we can now define the actual contents of an AnimationEntry:

 ```rust
 struct AnimationEntry {